hannahscovill/study-guide-ppl/docs/groundSchoolPPL/4_fars.md

 - Complex
     - Must have all three:
         - retractable landing gear
-        - constant speed propeller - can change it's pitch
+        - constant speed propeller - can change the pitch of each propeller blade

 If it has hydraulic flaps